 The practice's website provided patients with information about the range of treatments available at the practice.
-These included general dentistry and treatments for gum disease and more complex treatment.
+These included general dentistry and more complex procedures such as for root canal treatment.

-Each treatment room had a screen so the dentists could show patients photographs, videos and X-ray images when they discussed treatment options.
-Staff also used visual aids to explain treatment options to patients needing more complex treatment.
+Each treatment room had a screen so the dentists could show patients photographs and radiograph images when they discussed treatment options.
+Staff also used videos to explain treatment options to patients needing more complex treatments.

-Are services responsive to people's needs?

-(for example, to feedback?)
+Are services responsive to people's needs? (for example, to feedback?)